laher/goxc/README.md

  * Improve sanity check: warn about non-core libraries and binary dependencies?
  * building .so/.dll shared libraries?
  * One day: Build plugins (for OS-specific wizardry and stuff)?
 Pre- and post-processing scripts?
- * Maybe Someday: Investigate [forking and ?] hooking directly into the [gotools source](http://golang.org/src/cmd/go/build.go), instead of using os.exec
+ * Maybe Someday: Investigate [forking and ?] hooking directly into the [gotools source](http://golang.org/src/cmd/go/build.go), instead of using os.exec.
+Fork would be required due to non-exported functions.
  * Maybe someday: Use goroutines to speed up 'goxc -t'
+ * Maybe someday: pre- & post-build scripts to run?

 See also
 --------